Home

 English for Academic Purposes

 EAP teaching, and insessional teaching in particular, is generally hidden from public view.
 This website aims to highlight the importance of this work, and of language and language development for all students, by sharing our practices and scholarship within the EAP community and also more broadly across Higher Education.
-Please do engage with us by sharing and commenting on Our Writing, following our X account and emailing us with questions, suggestions and ideas for further collaboration.
+Please do engage with us by sharing and commenting on Our Writing and emailing us with questions, suggestions and ideas for further collaboration.

 To discuss insessional provision in your University of Leeds School or Faculty, contact Director of Insessional Michelle Evans.
 The Southwest Jiaotong-Leeds Joint School Language Centre Director is Joanne Shiel.